jigpu/linuxwacom-wiki-archive/wiki/Multitouch.md

 12.10"](http://task3.cc/1068/os-x-like-multitouch-gestures-for-macbook-pro-running-ubuntu-12-10/)
 appears to be a good tutorial.

+The default **touchégg in the Precise repositories does not work**, it seg faults.
+The touchegg-1.1 CHANGELOG says:

+    [+] Touchégg v1.1 (2012/07/22)
+     - Added Ubuntu Precise compatibility

-The instructions on the site to compile touchegg did not work.
+The instructions on the site to compile touchegg in Precise (12.04) did not work.
 Using **sudo apt-get build-dep touchegg** installed **libgeis-dev libqt4-dev libqt4-qt3support qt4-linguist-tools qt4-qmake**.
 An error is generated on make which required installing **libutouch-geis-dev**.
 Touchégg then compiles and installs.
-However the dependencies pulled in by build-dep did not overlap much with the instructions alternate **sudo apt-get install build-essential libqt4-dev utouch libx11-6 libxtst-dev**.
-The touchegg-1.1 CHANGELOG says:

-    [+] Touchégg v1.1 (2012/07/22)
-     - Added Ubuntu Precise compatibility

 So to compile touchegg in Maya/Precise the following should work.
 Download Touchégg v1.1 onto your Desktop and extract it.
 Then:

-    sudo apt-get install build-essential libqt4-dev utouch libx11-6 libxtst-dev libgeis-dev libqt4-qt3support qt4-linguist-tools qt4-qmake libutouch-geis-dev
+    sudo apt-get install build-essential libgeis-dev libutouch-geis-dev libqt4-dev libqt4-qt3support qt4-linguist-tools qt4-qmake
     cd Desktop/touchegg-1.1
     qmake
     make